You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Patient Population

-Small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) patients after curative-intent treatment were considered.
+The target population includes adult patients with small cell lung cancer (SCLC) or non-small cell lung cancer (NSCLC) after curative-intent treatment.

 Intended Guideline Users

-Thoracic surgeons, medical and radiation oncologists specializing in lung cancer, radiologists, family physicians, respirologists, nurses and psychosocial care providers.
+This guideline is targeted to thoracic surgeons, medical and radiation oncologists specializing in lung cancer, radiologists, primary care providers, respirologists, nurses, and psychosocial care providers.

 Research Questions